 - Convenience.
 Almost all of the major rewards credit card programs have an online store where you can see how many points you need to get the items you want.

 - Bonus points.
 Find a rewards program that offers bonus points and reach your luxury goal sooner.
 Some give extra points just for signing on, while with others you can get double or even triple points per dollar by making your purchases through their partners.

 - Wide selection.
 At the online store for your rewards card you should find a wide selection of goods to suit any family’s desires.
 From big screen TVs to video game consoles and more, you will find the item that makes your family feel as if they are living in the lap of luxury.

 A budget-friendly credit card that links to the Qantas Frequent Flyer program is the Qantas American Express Discovery Card.
-It matches one point for every dollar spent and is currently offering bonus points if you sign up and spend this year.
+It matches 1 point for every dollar spent.
 However, the real kicker is that it doesn't have an annual fee!

 Every parent deserves the occasional treat, and they can get one through the right credit card rewards program.
 By using the card to rack up points, you and your better half can indulge in parent only rewards such as:

 - Movie tickets for a well deserved date night

 - Champagne, wine and other spirits for an adult only party, or just a romantic dinner for two

 - Fine jewelry for an unexpected anniversary gift

 - Cosmetics that keep mom looking fresh and beautiful no matter what